Fullerton College logo

 About Fullerton College

-Fullerton College: Over a century of accessible education and continuous innovation in Orange County.
+Fullerton College: Over a century of accessible excellence and community impact in Orange County.

 Key Highlights

-• Serves a vibrant student body of over 21,000 individuals.
+• Serves a large student body of over 21,000, offering broad educational opportunities.

-• Opened a new, modern library facility in 2005.
+• Opened a new, modern library in 2005, enhancing learning resources.

-• Launched a pioneering American Indian and Indigenous Studies degree program in 2021.
+• Launched an innovative American Indian and Indigenous Studies degree program in 2021.

 Timeline